 - Entire reproduction of all previously published tables, charts, figures and photos will require written permission from the publisher concerned.
 Reproduction of modified data will require a reference citing.
 Patients shown in photographs should have their identity concealed or should give their written consent for publication

 - When submitting your manuscript for consideration, please provide the name, address and e-mail of TWO suggested reviewers.

 - Authors will be provided with Portable Document Format (PDF) typeset page proof to proofread for typesetting errors.
 Proofs must be returned within the given deadline.

 - The purpose of the PDF proof is a final check of the layout, and of tables and figures.
 Alterations other than the essential correction of errors are not possible at this stage.

-- Copyright assignment is compulsory for accepted manuscripts and is required to be sent [please link to copyright assignment form] in only after confirmation of acceptance.
+- Copyright assignment is compulsory for accepted manuscripts and is required to be sent [copyright assignment form] in only after confirmation of acceptance.
 This letter can be scanned and sent in online as an attached document.